ChetanSonar10/Creadit-Risk-Analysis/README.md

 # Creadit-Risk-Analysis

+NOTE: This project has been conducted as per Capital Adequacy, Regulations, and the Basel 2 Accord.
+The intention is to serve the best to everyone.

 The Credit Risk Analysis Project repository!
 This project is an in-depth exploration of credit risk assessment using machine learning techniques.
 Credit risk analysis plays a crucial role in financial institutions, helping them make informed decisions on extending credit to individuals and businesses.

 1. Exposure at Default (EAD):